montero-melis/2018_replication_sheb-pulv2013/1908_sp13_replic_swe/notes_git.md

 --> Take a look at which local branches track which remote branches

 git push -u origin petrus
---> Push your branch to the remote repository
+--> Push your branch to the remote repository; this will work the first time, but after deleting the branch locally and if there is such a branch in the remote, you will need to use the --force argument (see step 6 above)

 git remote show origin
 --> Take a look at which local branches track which remote branches.
 Now petrus should track remote petrus

 Now from Github you can initiate a "pull request", which Guillermo will have to approve.

-Once your branch is merged with master on Github...
+Once your branch is merged with master on Github, you start all over again.

-- git checkout master
-- git pull
-- git branch -D petrus
-- git checkout -b petrus
-- do your work and commit and when ready to push:
-- git push --force -u origin petrus (this will overwrite the petrus branch in origin)

 Potentially useful stuff